narnolddd/FETA3/README.md

 * `Interval` - time between measurements

 * Stopping condition.
 This can either be a latest time `MaxTime`, maximum number of nodes `MaxNodes` or links `MaxLinks`.
+This specifies how long the measurements should take place for - in this example the measurements will finish when the network size has reached 10000 nodes.

 In the terminal, run the command